 There are other tax consequences and commercial reasons that need to be considered before the decision to operate as a limited company can be taken, but with potentially significant tax savings on offer, this is an area of planning that can prove to be extremely beneficial.

-Changes for the year ending 5 April 2019
+Changes for the year ending 5 April 2022 and onwards

 Personal Savings Allowance